jbhumph/avl/README.md

 ## About
 The focal point of this project is the app.py file.
 This represents the backend of the program.
 We initialize Flask and Bootstrap.
 We then define our routes to all sites - most of which are logically quite simple.
-At this point we can access all of our html documents which are cascaded with Jinja, template.html being the foundation for nthe site's markdown.
+At this point we can access all of our html documents which are cascaded with Jinja, template.html being the foundation for the site's markdown.
 The site integrated Bootstrap for nearly all of it's styling and much of that can be seen here.

 The bulk of the logic comes with the application itself.
 We send a GET request to the NOAA server with our parameters in the body and token in the header.